NMalik31/Fake-News-Classification/README.md

 ---

-*This project is part of my portfolio.
-For details or collaboration, feel free to reach out or open an issue.*
+*Project for my portfolio.
+For more info or collaboration, please reach out or open an issue.*